Reasons why Jira assignee or requester sync might be broken

 Similar to issue number 1, sometimes we won't be able to get an email address at all due to your permissions in Jira.
 Make sure the person who connects Jira integration is an admin, is in the correct groups, and has permissions to view emails.
 Similarly, the Slack or MS Teams integration needs to be installed by an admin.

-- If you are on Jira Server / Data Center, make sure that the Halp bot user is in all groups and the email visibility setting is not set to hidden.
+- If you are on Jira Server / Data Center, make sure that the Halp bot user is in all groups and the email visibility setting is not set to hidden or masked.

 - If you are using Halp with Shared Channels, email addresses are not accessible for requesters in Slack Shared Channels.
 Those users have to complete a special Halp authorization flow for us to receive their email.